osinkolu/FarmX/README.md

 * mobile-app: This branch contains the code for the FarmX mobile app.
 It is built using the Flutter framework, and allows farmers to access the crop recommender system and crop disease detector from their mobile devices.
 The app also includes features such as Marketplace, Order book, market prices, and a community forum for farmers to advertise, connect and sell. https://github.com/osinkolu/FarmX/tree/Mobile-App

 * IoT: This Branch contains all the details about the FarmX IoT device (Prototype) and full codes for reproducibility.
 The IoT device enables farmers to be more precise about thier farm climate and soil data. https://github.com/osinkolu/FarmX/tree/IoT

+* Wiki: The Wiki is a website wrapped inside of our Flutter APP.
+The Wiki is built specially for learning, blogposts and articles that farmers can use to learn new developments in agriculture and regenerative ways to farm

 ## Getting Started